Charles, Duke of Vendôme: Crisis on the border

 In June 1536, Vendôme was permitted to use royal funds to raise 2,000 foot soldiers.
 To this end 18,000 livres was put at the disposal of the trésorier de l'extraordinaire.
 The cardinal du Bellay was established as the governor of the Île de France and Paris in July 1536.
-There was threat of invasion at this time and thus Paris had been fortified, and funds raised to support the soldiery in Picardie.
+There was threat of invasion at this time and thus Paris had been fortified, and funds raised to support the soldiery in Picardy.

 Auxi-le-Château, a domain of the Luxembourg-Fiennes family which lay partly within France was a subject to confiscations at time of war.
 Thus, in 1536 it was seized by the French and held by the duc de Vendôme.